bhavin2897/ckanext-sparql_interface/README.md

 - Version: 1.01: Fix Bugs
 - Version: 2.0: Adapted to ckan 2.9 and internationalized
 - Version: 2.0.1: Minor fixes
-- Version: 2.1.0: Natural Language to SPAQRL Text
+- Version: 2.1.0: Natural Language to SPAQRL Text (TESTING ONLY)

-Example
+- Version: 2.2.0: Going to the production server without the LLM feature Example
 =======